louismullie/temp-data/markdown_final/c3d28bbd-90b0-a91d-a030-0daec6db3b9c.md

 ### Esophageal and esophagogastric junction cancers, version 2.2023, NCCN clinical practice guidelines in oncology [^a3235133].
 Journal of the National Comprehensive Cancer Network (2023).
 High credibility.

-Esophageal and EGJ localized disease management — "ER (with or without ablation) is recommended for patients with early-stage (Tis, T1a, or superficial T1b) tumors."
-"Esophagectomy is the preferred primary treatment option for patients who are medically fit with T1b–T2, N0 low-risk lesions."
-For "locally advanced resectable tumors (T2, N0 high-risk lesions, T1b–T2, N+ and T3–T4a, any N tumors), primary treatment options include preoperative chemoradiation (category 1, preferred for adenocarcinoma), perioperative chemotherapy (only for adenocarcinoma) or definitive chemoradiation (only in non-surgical candidates or patients who decline surgery)."
-"Definitive chemoradiation is the recommended treatment option for patients with T4b (unresectable) tumors, with chemotherapy alone reserved for the setting of invasion into the heart, vertebral body, trachea, or great vessels."
-"Patients with unresectable or metastatic disease should be offered best supportive care and palliative management with or without systemic therapy, depending on performance status."
+Esophageal and EGJ localized disease management — "ER (with or without ablation) is recommended for patients with early-stage (Tis, T1a, or superficial T1b) tumors".
+"Esophagectomy is the preferred primary treatment option for patients who are medically fit with T1b–T2, N0 low-risk lesions".
+For "locally advanced resectable tumors (T2, N0 high-risk lesions, T1b–T2, N+ and T3–T4a, any N tumors), primary treatment options include preoperative chemoradiation (category 1, preferred for adenocarcinoma), perioperative chemotherapy (only for adenocarcinoma) or definitive chemoradiation (only in non-surgical candidates or patients who decline surgery)".
+"Definitive chemoradiation is the recommended treatment option for patients with T4b (unresectable) tumors, with chemotherapy alone reserved for the setting of invasion into the heart, vertebral body, trachea, or great vessels".
+"Patients with unresectable or metastatic disease should be offered best supportive care and palliative management with or without systemic therapy, depending on performance status".

 ---